codingnninja/koras/docs/documentations/concepts/props.md

 }
 ```

 Yeah!
-That is how to pass down and use single and multiple props in `$render`.
+That is how to pass down and use single and multiple props in `koras`.